Work Injury Lawyers in Dallas, Amarillo, & Abilene

 Work Injury Lawsuits against Responsible Third Parties

 Many times, someone other than the employer is responsible for work injuries – for example, outside contractors, delivery drivers, or equipment manufacturers.
 If the negligence of a third party has caused your work injury, you may bring forth a lawsuit against the third party even if you are receiving benefits through your employer’s workers compensation plan.
+There are also considerations if your injury occurred at a multi-employer worksite, site as a construction site.
 A qualified workers compensation lawyer at Juan Hernandez Law can advise you on whether this is an option in your case.

 Contact Our Work Injury Attorneys